Alto-Services/graphql-time-travel-agency/README.md

 4. **Creating a new booking returns nested traveler and timePeriod objects**
     - [ ] 🔧 Implement field resolvers for the Booking type
 5. **Get a traveler's bookings**
-    - [ ] 🔧 Implement resolver chains for the traveler's active bookings
+    - [ ] 🔧 Implement resolver chains for the traveler's bookings
 6. **Find why BookingError is not resolving**
     - [ ] 🔧 Fix the union type resolution issue
 7. **Implement the Person interface**